Rohitjamakhandi/catalyst-ai-interviewer/README.md

-# ⚡ Catalyst AI - Interactive Interviewer & Skill Analyzer
+# ⚡ Catalyst AI - Interactive Interviewer or
+Assessment& Skill Analyzer

 Catalyst AI is a next-generation, full-stack web application designed to evaluate a candidate's actual proficiency in required job skills using **Maya, a real-time conversational AI interviewer or assessment**.